IsaacScript/isaacscript/docs/what-is-isaacscript-doing.md

 title: What is IsaacScript Doing?
 ---

-The `isaacscript` program will run forever, monitoring for changes in your project.
+The `isaacscript` program will run forever until you close the terminal window or cancel it with `Ctrl + c`.
+While it runs, it monitors for changes in your project.
 In summary, it will:

 1. automatically recompile your TypeScript
 1. automatically copy over any files in the `mod` directory